History of Unitarianism: The Protestant Reformation

-The Anabaptist Council of Venice 1550, marks the start of a formal but underground antitrinitarian movement in Italy, led by men such as Matteo Gribaldi.
-The Italian exiles spread antitrinitarian views to Switzerland, Germany, Poland, Transylvania and Holland.
+The Anabaptist Council of Venice 1550 marks the start of a formal but underground anti-Trinitarian movement in Italy, led by men such as Matteo Gribaldi.
+The Italian exiles spread anti-Trinitarian views to Switzerland, Germany, Poland, Transylvania, and Holland.

-The Dialogues (1563) of Bernardino Ochino, while defending the Trinity, stated objections and difficulties with a force which captivated many.
-In his 27th Dialogue Ochino points to Hungary as a possible home of religious liberty.
+The Dialogues (1563) of Bernardino Ochino, while defending the Trinity, stated objections and difficulties with a force that captivated many.
+In his 27th Dialogue, Ochino points to Hungary as a possible home of religious liberty.
 And in Poland and Hungary definitely anti-Trinitarian religious communities first formed and were tolerated.

 Classical period of Unitarianism

 Poland

 Scattered expressions of anti-Trinitarian opinion appeared in Poland early.
 At the age of 80, Catherine, wife of Melchior Vogel or Weygel, was burned at Cracow (1539) for apostasy; whether her views embraced more than deism is not clear.
-The first synod of the (Calvinist) Reformed Church took place in 1555; the second Synod (1556) faced the theological challenges of Grzegorz Paweł z Brzezin (Gregory Pauli) and Peter Gonesius (Piotr z Goniądza), who were aware of the works of Servetus and of Italian antitrinitarians such as Matteo Gribaldi.
+The first synod of the (Calvinist) Reformed Church took place in 1555; the second Synod (1556) faced the theological challenges of Grzegorz Paweł z Brzezin (Gregory Pauli) and Peter Gonesius (Piotr z Goniądza), who were aware of the works of Servetus and of Italian anti-Trinitarians such as Matteo Gribaldi.
 The arrival of Giorgio Biandrata in 1558 furnished the party with a temporary leader.

 The term "Unitarian" first appeared as unitaria religio in a document of the Diet of Lécfalva, Transylvania on 25 October 1600, though it was not widely used in Transylvania until 1638, when the formal recepta Unitaria Religio was published.
 The Polish Brethren began as a grouping of Arians and Unitarians who split from the Polish Calvinist Church in 1565, though by 1580 the Unitarian views of Fausto Sozzini (hence the adjective Socinian) had become the majority.
 Sozzini's grandson Andrzej Wiszowaty Sr. in 1665-1668 published Bibliotheca Fratrum Polonorum quos Unitarios vocant (Library of the Polish Brethren who are called Unitarians 4 vols.
 1665–69).
 The name was introduced into English by the Socinian Henry Hedworth in 1673.
-Thereafter the term became common currency in English, though their detractors continued to label both Arian and Unitarian views as "Socinian".
+Afterwards, the term was commonly used in English, though their detractors continued to label both Arian and Unitarian views as "Socinian".

-In 1565, the Diet (Sejm) of Piotrków excluded anti-Trinitarians from the existing synod of the Polish Reformed Church (henceforth the Ecclesia maior) and Unitarians began to hold their own synods as the Ecclesia minor.
-Known by various other names (of which Polish brethren and Arian were the most common), at no time in its history did this body adopt for itself any designation save "Christian".
-Originally Arian (but excluding any worship of Christ), and Anabaptist, the Minor Church was (by 1588) brought round to the views of Fausto Sozzini, who had settled in Poland in 1579, and who denied the pre-existence of Christ, while accepting the virgin birth (see Socinianism).
+In 1565, the Diet (Sejm) of Piotrków excluded anti-Trinitarians from the existing synod of the Polish Reformed Church (henceforth the Ecclesia maior), and Unitarians began to hold their own synods as the Ecclesia minor.
+Known by various other names (of which Polish brethren and Arian were the most common), at no time in its history did this body adopt for itself any designation other than "Christian".
+Originally Arian (but excluding any worship of Christ) and Anabaptist, the Minor Church was (by 1588) brought round to the views of Fausto Sozzini, who had settled in Poland in 1579 and who denied the pre-existence of Christ, while accepting the virgin birth (see Socinianism).